Smith Moore & CO. Sells 715 Shares of First Trust Active Factor Large Cap ETF (NYSEARCA:AFLG)

-Smith Moore & CO. reduced its holdings in First Trust Active Factor Large Cap ETF (NYSEARCA:AFLG – Get Rating) by 6.3% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 10,610 shares of the company’s stock after selling 715 shares during the period.
-Smith Moore & CO. owned 5.31% of First Trust Active Factor Large Cap ETF worth $239,000 at the end of the most recent reporting period.
+Smith Moore & CO. reduced its stake in First Trust Active Factor Large Cap ETF (NYSEARCA:AFLG – Get Rating) by 6.3% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 10,610 shares of the company’s stock after selling 715 shares during the quarter.
+Smith Moore & CO. owned about 5.31% of First Trust Active Factor Large Cap ETF worth $239,000 at the end of the most recent reporting period.

 See Also